201005-reston-bigdata/training-code/week2/notes.md

 - Soft state : records stored in the database may be inconsistent across a cluster, some may be more up to date than others
 - Eventual consistency : if the databases runs long enough, it will achieve consistent data across the cluster BASE favors Availability and Partition Tolerance in a distributed database.

+## Aside: Lazy vs Eager fetching/loading

+Loading something *eagerly* means that it is retireved immediately.
+You say "I want this content from the database/file/datasource/..." and the content is retrieved.
+Loading something lazily means it is retrieved only when it is actually used.
+You say "I want this content from the database/file/datasource/..." and a proxy for that data is retrieved.
+You can use the proxy exactly the same as you would use the real data, but the real data isn't populated until you actually use the proxy for something.
+Both are reasonable strategies, it depends on context.
+If the connection is closed in the meantime, it will cause you problems for lazily loaded data.